espressif/esp-idf/docs/en/api-reference/system/esp_timer.rst

 .. note: The FRC2 is a legacy option for ESP32 until v4.2, a 32-bit hardware timer was used.
 Starting at v4.2, use the new LAC timer option instead, it has a simpler implementation, and has smaller run time overhead because software handling of timer overflow is not needed.

+Timer callbacks can dispatched by two methods:

+- ``ESP_TIMER_TASK``
+- ``ESP_TIMER_ISR``.
+Available only if :ref:`CONFIG_ESP_TIMER_SUPPORTS_ISR_DISPATCH_METHOD` is enabled (by default disabled).

+``ESP_TIMER_TASK``.
 Timer callbacks are dispatched from a high-priority ``esp_timer`` task.
 Because all the callbacks are dispatched from the same task, it is recommended to only do the minimal possible amount of work from the callback itself, posting an event to a lower priority task using a queue instead.

-.. note: Provisions are made to dispatch some simple callbacks directly from the interrupt handler, if needed.
-However this option is not implemented at the moment.

 If other tasks with priority higher than ``esp_timer`` are running, callback dispatching will be delayed until ``esp_timer`` task has a chance to run.
 For example, this will happen if a SPI Flash operation is in progress.

+``ESP_TIMER_ISR``.
+Timer callbacks are dispatched directly from the timer interrupt handler.
+This method is useful for some simple callbacks which aim for lower latency.

 Creating and starting a timer, and dispatching the callback takes some time.
 Therefore there is a lower limit to the timeout value of one-shot ``esp_timer``.
 If :cpp:func:`esp_timer_start_once` is called with a timeout value less than 20us, the callback will be dispatched only after approximately 20us.